By Team Nutrex Research

 Part 1: The Introduction to Keto

-In order to understand the keto diet fully, it is imperative to understand what exactly Ketosis means.
+To understand the keto diet fully, it is imperative to understand what exactly Ketosis means.
 Ketosis is a normal bodily process that takes place when your body doesn’t have enough carbs to utilize for energy.

 In turn, the body opts to burn fat and by doing so, creates a substance called ketones.
 As the production of ketones increases, they can be used as fuel (primary energy source).
 To reach Ketosis, the average person can expect to achieve this within 3-4 days.

-In order to enter and sustain ketosis, following a ketogenic diet is the method used to achieve such a state.
+To enter and sustain ketosis, following a ketogenic diet is the method used to achieve such a state.
 Ketogenic dieting is a spinoff of the popular low-carb diets of the past (Atkins and Paleo).